 The Freedom of Information Act 2000 came into force in January 2005.
-It iis intended to make public authorities more open and accountable.
+It is intended to make public authorities more open and accountable.
 The Act places two main responsibilities on public authorities:

-To produce a Publication Scheme and Guide to information identifying all the information that the College already publishes.
-The College follows the model publication scheme for Higher Education Institutions approved by the Infomation Commissioner's Office (ICO).
+To produce a Publication Scheme and Guide to Information identifying all the information that the College already publishes.
+The College follows the model publication scheme for higher education institutions approved by the Information Commissioner's Office (ICO).

 To respond to requests for information.
 This gives individuals the right to request recorded information held by the College.
-They have the right to be told whether or not the information is held and it is to have the information communicated to them.
+They have the right to be told whether or not the information is held and, if it is, to have the information communicated to them.

-The Publication Scheme follows the model publication scheme and can be found at: Publication Scheme
+The Publication Scheme follows the model publication scheme.

 Freedom of Information requests must be made in writing and have a valid address to respond to.

 Public authorities must respond to a request within 20 working days.